Semi-Precious VS Precious Stones: List & Price Points

 One of the rarest semi-precious stones used in jewelry is the tanzanite.
 All of the world’s tanzanite can be found in one locale: a site only four kilometers wide by two kilometers long, situated at the foot of Mount Kilimanjaro in northern Tanzania.
 The stone’s name was bestowed by Tiffany & Co. upon its introduction to the gem market in 1968.
 This gem is the blue through a bluish-purple variety of a mineral called zoisite.
 It does subtly shift colors, ranging from burgundy to violet.

-Is it metaphysical domain?
+Is it a metaphysical domain?
 Transformation and spiritual exploration.
 Tanzanite’s rarity affects its price.
 One carat is $300-425.
-A one carat ruby of decent quality is $300.
+A one-carat ruby of decent quality is $300.
 A one-carat emerald is $525.
-One carat in a sapphire is $100-150.
+One carat is sapphire is $100-150.
 That’s how one of the rarest semi-precious gems stacks up against the precious jewels.

 So What’s the Difference?